bkpecho/bkpecho/README.md

 <h2>☕ About Me</h2>

-`Greetings! 👋`
+`Hey there! 👋`

+`I'm Bryan, a software engineer who's all about creating fantastic web experiences.
+One of my absolute joys in this field is actively participating in open-source projects.`

-`I'm Bryan, a software engineer with a passion for crafting web experiences.
-My toolbox includes JavaScript and the MERN stack.
-When I'm not immersed in the digital world, you'll find me strumming my guitar or enjoying the company of my trio of lovable doggos. 🎸🐶`
+`When I'm not deep into the digital realm, you can catch me strumming away on my guitar or cherishing the delightful company of my trio of adorable doggos. 🎸🐶`

 <h3>🖥️ Technologies and Tools</h3>
 <table>